pmyymgf/oldriskbazaar/role-claims-adjuster.md

 "In July 2009, the ABI estimated that general insurance fraud costs 1.9 billion GBP equivalent to 6 per cent of the average individual's annual insurance cost.
 As many as 13 per cent of claims were estimated to be fraudulent."

+"In 1994, the Claims & Underwriting Exchange (CUE) was set up by a consortium of insurers.
+The aim was to maintain a central database of claims information from the member insurers.
+This woud enable an insurer to check the previous claims history of a proposer but more importantly  enables an insurer to check whether multiple claims are being made in respect of the same incident.
+One easy way to maximise the benefit of an insurance fraud is to take out cover with a number of companies, invent or stage a loss and then submit a number of fictitious claims."

+"It is difficult to argue against the proposition that if an insurer knowingly offers less than a full indemnity, that too is fraud.
+For example, an insurer who knowingly represents to a policyholder that a particular loss is not covered when they know full well that it is, commits fraud."

+"What is far more likely is for economic duress to be used to force a policyholder to accept a settlement offer below a fair indemnity....
+By witholding payments an insurer can place the policyholder in such a position that their cash flow is badly interrupted and they may be left with no choice but to accept a low offer as a full and final settlement."